LiorZ/hdac8_thesis/thesis.rst

 	The interaction between D101 in the receptor and the N atom in the acetylared Lysine is critically important, a mutation D101A resulted in a complete loss of enzyme activity on the peptidic substrate and also on purified histones.
 [1]_ Additional constraints were derived from the interaction between the acetyl group and the two His, Asp in the active site - mostly in the purpose of fixating the acetylated Lysine in the active site.
 For the elaborate set of constraints used in the simulation, see `Constraint set`_ section in the Supplementary Material.

-..
-TODO: Make a run with dihedral constraint...

 Calibration of the protocol
 ------------------------------

 	*London et al* [8]_ developed a general framework for the prediction of binding specificity of flexible peptides to protein receptors.
-In general, the scheme of this framework follows a pipeline in which a collection of peptides with known activity or binding affinity are modeled in complex with the receptor using a high resolution peptide docking protocol [citation], then the energy estimations (termed *score*) for the modeled complexes are used to determine the relative binding affinity of each peptide to the receptor.
+In general, the scheme of this framework follows a pipeline in which a collection of peptides with known activity or binding affinity are modeled in complex with the receptor using a high resolution peptide docking protocol [15]_, then the energy estimations (termed *score*) for the modeled complexes are used to determine the relative binding affinity of each peptide to the receptor.
 In case the receptor is actually an enzyme that catalyzes a chemical reaction, we assume that binding = catalysis, an assumption that was demonstrated to be a good approximation to physical reality.
 [7]_
 	Previous studies have shown that a calibration process of a FlexPepBind protocol results in a more accurate predictor than a predictor that's created using a default set of parameters [7]_ .
 The calibration process usually involves the selection of a template, adapting the scoring function and finding the right amount of sampling needed to achieve specificity - sensitivity balance.

 Sampling